 A new tax rate for heated tobacco products is in effect April 1, 2020.
-You must file an inventory return and pay additional security on all tobacco products you hold in inventory in B.C. as of the end of day March 31, 2020.
+You must file a return and pay additional security on heated tobacco products in inventory in B.C. as of the end of day March 31, 2020.
 Other changes and transitional rules apply.

 If you sell or offer to sell tobacco at wholesale in B.C., you must: